srinandan/srinandans-hybrid/README.md

 #### Workload Identity

 This method is only supported on GKE.
+This is enabled through the `workload-identity` kustomize component.
 This installation process only supports one Google service account (GSA) to be mapped to the Kubernetes service accounts (KSA).
 If you want multiple GSAs mapped to KSAs, then it will have to be done manually (i.e., edit the namespace annotation).
 When using workload identity set the env variable `GSA` to the Google Service Account name.

 #### Google Service Accounts